 Friday Finale

 Join us for the Friday Finale at camp each week.
 Meet your camper’s new friends and see skits and songs from the week.
 Exact time varies from camp to camp.
-Sign up while registering for your weekly.

 Trading Post